mrkutly/taboola-javascript/README.md

   <a name="comparison--eqeqeq"></a><a name="12.1"></a>
   - [12.1](#comparison--eqeqeq) Use `===` and `!==` over `==` and `!=`.

+    > Why? `==` does not check for type equality and will attempt to coerce values compared into the same type.
+This can lead to unpredictable results (and is probably never what you actually want to do).
+It is also a very common typo to accidentally use `=` when you are defaulting to `==`.
+This can lead to lots of bugs and broken publisher websites.

   <a name="comparison--if"></a><a name="12.2"></a>
   - [12.2](#comparison--if) Conditional statements such as the `if` statement evaluate their expression using coercion with the `ToBoolean` abstract method and always follow these simple rules: